There are now 3 possible online modes for units:

 - 24 points

-- The Doctor of Medicine course is based around six themes of professional, leader, advocate, clinician, educator and scholar.
+The Doctor of Medicine course is based around six themes of professional, leader, advocate, clinician, educator and scholar.
 This unit provides teaching in all of these themes within the clinical attachments and related teaching in Year 2 of the course.
-This includes clinical placements in surgery, psychiatry, internal medicine and geriatrics/rheumatology.
+This includes a clinical preparation phase, completing the integrated teaching on the core body systems that was commenced in year 1 of the MD and preparing students for transition to the clinical placement environment.
+Subsequently students undertake clinical placements in surgery, psychiatry, internal medicine and geriatrics/rheumatology.
 A longitudinal attachment in general practice occurs in parallel with the other clinical rotations.
 Students undertake clinical care of patients under the supervision of experienced clinicians in a real clinical environment including ward rounds, operating theatre experience, outpatient clinics, community practices and other clinical encounters.
 Students engage in small group learning sessions to discuss evidence-based practice in related clinical disciplines in hospital and community health contexts.
 Students are expected to apply the knowledge, skills and professional attitudes gained in context within these clinical rotations.

 - Indicative assessments in this unit are as follows: (1) in-training assessment during clinical attachments; (2) end of year written examinations; (3) professional behaviour and participation assessment; and (4) MD portfolio.
 Further information is available in the unit outline.